-Through this project, researchers plan to examine the effect of rye cover crop and tillage on the population dynamics of Canada fleabane.
-They will be planting rye cover crop with and without tillage and monitor the seed bank and population of seedlings in the fall and spring.
-This will allow researchers to determine the best cultural/physical control methods to reduce the impact of this weed and provide recommendations to growers managing this difficult weed.
+Through this project, researchers examined the effect of rye cover crop and tillage on the population dynamics of Canada fleabane.
+They planted rye cover crop with and without tillage and monitored the seed bank and population of seedlings in the fall and spring.
+This was done to allow a determination of the best cultural/physical control methods to reduce the impact of this weed and provide recommendations to growers managing this difficult weed.

 The researchers were able to show that a natural chemical from rye, benzoxazinone acid, is affecting the germination of fleabane seeds.
 The results showed that the rye cover crop as a sole treatment managed to reduce the number of weeds that emerged by 30% and 40% in 2018 and 2019 respectively.
 Furthermore, rye decreased the biomass of the fleabane’s population by 80% and 98% compared to the untreated check, between the two seasons.